Challengers try to push Indiana's dominant GOP more to right

 “You just assume when you elect Republican representatives and senators that they're going to reflect your values and do the right thing.
 And then they didn't,” said Sweet, 43, who is facing a far better-funded 20-year incumbent.
 “You get even five of us elected and you’re going to turn the tide."

 For some of the challengers, the discontent started years before COVID, after Indiana lawmakers and then-Gov. Mike Pence in 2015 approved a religious-freedom law that was quickly criticized as allowing discrimination against gay people.
-Facing a national backlash, lawmakers altered the measure to make clear it cannot be used to discriminate, a change that infuriated some social conservatives.
+Facing a national backlash and concerns from Indiana business leaders about possible boycotts, lawmakers altered the measure to make clear it cannot be used to discriminate, a change that infuriated some social conservatives.

 At the heart of Tuesday's challenges is a conservative group, Liberty Defense, which touts a “no-compromise view” on issues like the religious objections law, banning all abortions and repealing Indiana’s “red flag” law, which allows police to seize guns from people who show warning signs of violence.